RenXiangyuan/Kaggle---Google-Local-visit-prediction/README.md

     - To get the better result, I set the lambda to -0.1,-0.1,-0.2 for user, positive items, negative items respectively.
     - For stochastic gradient descent, I stop it when it vibrates when alpha is 0.01.
 Actually, it can be better, but I am not that patient to wait.
 #### ( In the paper, it is said lambda should be positive, but this will lead to overflow.)

+# Kaggle---Google-rating-prediction

+I have uploaded the Latent Factor Model for rating prediction, which is included in the file